aaugustin/myks-gallery/README.rst

 Default: ``{}``

-Dictionary mapping image formats names to to dictionaries of options for Pillow's ``save`` method.
-Options are described for each file format in Pillow's documentation.
+Dictionary mapping image formats names to dictionaries of options for Pillow's ``save`` method.
+Pillow's documentation describes options for each file format.

 The following a reasonable value for high-quality thumbnails and previews::

     GALLERY_RESIZE_OPTIONS = {
         'JPEG': {'quality': 90, 'optimize': True},
     }

+The default resizer honors this setting.
+Other resizers may ignore it.

 ``GALLERY_TITLE``
 .................